madihamallick/madihamallick/README.md

 👩‍🎓 Soon will be Graduating with Bachelors in Computer Science and Engineering (2023)

-💻 Full stack developer curring working tech stacks - React, NextJs, NodeJs, MongoDB
+💻 Full stack developer curring working tech stacks - React, NextJs, NodeJs, MongoDB, Flutter

 🔍 Areas of interest: web development, App development and Machine Learning